Reviews You Can Rely On

 Marmot Fordham Review

-This jacket is rugged spin off of the standard down puffy, and it's warm, durable, and attractively priced
+This jacket is a rugged spin off of the standard down puffy, and it's warm, durable, and attractively priced

 gearlab tested logo